2006–07 New York Rangers season: Eastern Conference Quarterfinals: vs. (3) Atlanta Thrashers

-Eastern Conference Semi-finals: vs. (1) Buffalo Sabres
+Eastern Conference Semifinals: vs. (1) Buffalo Sabres

 After sweeping Atlanta in the first round, the Rangers next opponent was the Eastern Conference's top seed (and the regular season Presidents' Trophy winner), the Buffalo Sabres.
 The Sabres had been a powerful offensive team in the regular season, scoring 308 goals in the 82 games (20 more than the second place team in that department, the Ottawa Senators with 288).
 The Sabres had four players score over 30 goals during the season, led by Thomas Vanek with 43 in his sophomore campaign.

 The series did not start well for the Rangers in western New York.
 Despite playing a scoreless first period, the key development in the first twenty minutes was a knee injury suffered by Ranger defenseman Michal Rozsival.
 Rozsival would see the ice for two shifts in the second period but could not stay in the game.
 As a result, the Rangers were forced to play the remainder of the game with five defensemen, a recipe for disaster against a team as talented offensively as the Sabres.
 Indeed, the result was a disaster for New York, as the Sabres struck for three goals in four minutes, two coming from the aforementioned Vanek, and Buffalo led 3–0 after two.
 The Rangers finally beat Ryan Miller halfway through the third period to cut the deficit to 3–1, thanks to a Marcel Hossa tally, but it would not be enough.
 Three minutes later Jason Pominville was awarded a goal on the first of several controversial video reviews in the series; the controversy in this case coming from the appearance that Pominville had punched the puck into the net.
 Brendan Shanahan scored a power play goal late for the Rangers to make it 4–2, but Drew Stafford hit the empty net to seal a 5–2 Sabre victory in Game 1.